kh82/tdd/README.md

 1. Clone or unzip the Git repository to your workstation.
 2. Install dependencies with `npm install; bower install`
-3. Install Karma dependencies globally with `npm install -g karma karma-cli karma-protractor karma-coverage istanbul webdriver-manager mocha`
+3. Install Karma dependencies globally with `npm install -g karma karma-cli protractor karma-coverage istanbul webdriver-manager mocha`
 4. Run the application using the instructions in the Gulp section.

 ### Directory Structure